siddharthramanan/TeamCoders_Event_Based_Model/Git_GitHub/3_First_Git_Commands.md

 # First Git Commands
 You should have already completed the setup instructions for this workshop and have Git installed.
 Launch a command line environment (in Windows launch “Git Bash” from the Start Menu, on Linux or Mac start a new Terminal).
-We will use this command line interface throughout these materials, we prefer this for educational reasins because the command line is a commmon enviroment for all the operating systems.
+We will use this command line interface throughout these materials, we prefer this for educational reasons because the command line is a commmon enviroment for all the operating systems.

 You muct provide some extra information before it is ready to interact with Git.
 The information is related to the person who uses Git and it gives the identity of the user in any project which you might work on your computer.
 In collaborative projects this is used to distinguish who has made what changes.
 You only need to perform the above commands once for each new computer Git is installed on.

 ```bash
  git config --global user.name "FIRST_NAME LAST_NAME"   # Use the name that you wish to be identified

  git config --global user.email "email@example.com"  # Use your email that is linked with your GitHub
  ```